 So, it's recommended to use logins with biometric technology.
 With this, no matter who has a user's access codes, you will have nothing to worry about if their face or fingerprint doesn't match your records.

 Many headaches disappear when you ideally know who your user, client, or worker is.
 In addition, you'll have more time and resources at your disposal that can be invested in further product development.

 Although it may sound very cliché, one of the main actions is ensuring that the people who work with you, or potential new customers who will use your products, are trustworthy.
 That's why it's essential to verify their criminal record, check that their phone number or email doesn't pose a risk of fraud and if their IP and GPS location match.

 "My message to companies that think they haven't been targeted by fraud or hackers is: You're not looking hard enough" – James Snook.

 All in one tool?

-In addition, in an increasingly globalized world where a solution developed in Mexico can be used by people from Argentina to Spain, surges a complicated and labyrinthine underworld of regulations and compliance issues to become another factor of headaches for most companies, regardless of their size.
+In addition, in an increasingly globalized world where people from Argentina can use a solution developed in Mexico to Spain, it surges a complicated and labyrinthine underworld of regulations and compliance issues, becoming another factor of headaches for most companies, regardless of their size.

 - Location Intelligence: Through GPS technology and IP verification you will be able to know the exact location of your user and limit access to your business by geographic zones.